Monday, April 22, 2024

 Siegel’s old rival Paddy Flynn also came to a grisly end.
 Four years after Siegel’s death, an unknown assailant murdered Flynn at a Malden gaming house.
 Flynn died as doctors tried to remove a .22 slug from his brain.

-What are the chances that Siegel and Flynn, who had battled each other three times, would both be shot and killed, and both of their murders would go unsolved?
+What are the chances that Siegel and Flynn, who had battled each other three times, would both be victims of unsolved murders?
 Those who saw them fight at the old Boston Armory thought it was just another local rivalry, but they were watching two doomed men.

 My book, Slaughter in the Streets, explores a period of time where many Boston area boxers were killed in what appeared to be mob-related ambushes.
 Most went unsolved.
 For reasons of length, the section on Nate Siegel was cut.
 I've always wanted to share it.